-Michael and members of the John Cooley Mailing List work on finding information on the early American COOLEY lines and finding male descendants who are willing to take the Y-DNA test to prove the connections.
-Although emphasis is on the male line, members may opt to discuss a female line to get around road blocks.
+Michael and members of the John Cooley Mailing List work on finding information on the early American COOLEY lines and male descendants who are willing to take the Y-DNA test to prove the connections.
+Although the emphasis is on the male line, members may opt to discuss a female line to get around roadblocks.

 This Side of the Brick Wall

 My 3rd great-grandfather John COOLEY was born in October 1827 in Missouri.
 I don’t know who his parents were.
-What I do know is that they, or at least his mother, had to be in Missouri in late 1827 [per 1900 census] when John was born.
+I know that they, or at least his mother, had to be in Missouri in late 1827 when John was born.1

 John COOLEY married Sarah Ann TREADWELL on Tuesday the 9th of September 1851 in Meigs County, Ohio.
 They were married by H. S. Lawrence, Justice of the Peace.
 The bride’s maiden name is most likely not correct.